-It was also quite underwhelming even when I maxed out the volume on my phone, as there wasn’t much bass, and the rest of the frequency range seems to just become scattered.
+It was also quite underwhelming even when I maxed out the volume on my phone, as there wasn’t much bass, and the rest of the frequency range seemed to just become scattered.
 Nothing good seems to come out of it.

 So I decided to try it on my dedicated music player, the Hiby R3 Pro, and it made a world of difference.
-Although I was surprised that I needed to get to about 50% to 60% on high gain to get to comfortable listening levels.
+However, I was surprised that I needed to get to about 50% to 60% on high gain to get to comfortable listening levels.

-Everything started to become tighter, the bass, the midrange, and the treble all seem to be tight and well-controlled.
+Everything started to become tighter, the bass, the midrange, and the treble all seemed to be tight and well-controlled.
 I was still lacking a bit of bass though, as I found myself just looking for the bass punch that was said to be improved because of the better fit of this revised version.

 I then tried out the different silicon ear tips that came with the R-50, and I ended up trying the smallest size of ear tips and it changed the sound by quite a lot.

-I found that the R-50 are designed to be inserted deep into my ear canal, to enhance the bass, similar to how Etymotic IEMs are supposed to be properly worn.
+I found that the R-50 is designed to be inserted deep into my ear canal, to enhance the bass, similar to how Etymotic IEMs are supposed to be properly worn.
 Properly inserting the R-50 makes a world of difference, so getting the right fit is paramount to fully enjoy it.